-After you sign up and download/install the relevant VPN app, you start the client software and find a list of servers in different regions.
+After you sign up and download/install the relevant online VPN app, you start the client software and find a list of servers in different regions.

 You connect to any server and the software then encrypts your data, before your internet service provider or Wi-Fi you connected to, sees it.